carolekoziol/recipes/docs/main_course/sushi_rolls.md

 ### 1. Uramaki (Inside-Out Sushi or California Rolls)

-1. Place the nori on the rolling mat, but always keep a sheet of wrapping wrap on the mat (as the inside-out maki sushi is quite messy).
+1. Place the nori on the rolling mat, but always keep a sheet of cling wrap on the mat (as the inside-out maki sushi is quite messy).

 ![Picture](../img/Link_to_picture)